ura-design-system/isomerpages-boa/resources/features/_posts/2018-08-21-WOHA-on-first-encounter-with-architecture.md

 *By Justin Zhuang*

-On a cold, rainy day, we catch up with leading local firm WOHA's co-founder Wong Mun Summ and Associate Phua Hong Wei in their warm office on their first encounters with architecture, dream projects and designing for people.
-Both are identified in URA's '20 under 45' series that recognises Singapore-registered architects across generations.
-WOHA's work has garnered global and local accolades, known for their innovative and diverse designs.

 **What was your first encounter with architecture?**

 **Mun Summ**: I used to live in Tanglin Halt, and once after coming back from a midnight movie, I ran so quickly that I didn’t realise there was a barrier.
 I flew and my face landed on the tarmac.
 That was my first encounter with really hard architecture!
 I became an architect because I wanted to make sure things are softer!